 Thunder Radio Network

-All Thunder Games can be heard live on the 12-statioin Thunder Radio Network.
+All Thunder games can be heard live on the Thunder Radio Network.

-Prior to joining the organization, Pinto was in Los Angeles, where he has served as the radio voice of the NBA's Clippers for two seasons.
-From 1997-2005, Pinto was on the Dallas Mavericks' broadcast team, serving as the radio play-by-play voice from 1997-2001 and the television voice from 2001-2005.
-While in Dallas, Pinto also worked as a talk show host for KESN (ESPN 103.3 FM) and was the play-by-play announcer of the NCAA Division IAA regional game of the week for The Football Network.
+Prior to joining the organization, Pinto was in Los Angeles, where he served as the radio voice of the NBA's Clippers for two seasons.
+From 1997-2005, Pinto was on the Dallas Mavericks' broadcast team, serving as the radio play-by-play voice from 1997-2001 and the television voice from 2001-05.
+While in Dallas, Pinto also worked as a talk show host for KESN radio and was the play-by-play announcer of the NCAA Division IAA regional game of the week for The Football Network.
 In 1997, Pinto was named best play-by-play announcer for the state of Texas by the Associated Press.

-From 1990-1997, Pinto was the radio play-by-play voice of the NBA's Charlotte Hornets.
-Pinto was also the television play-by-play voice of UNC-Charlotte basketball games and was an occasional host of ESPN national sports talk shows and the play-by-play voice of Westwood One college basketball.
+From 1990-97, Pinto was the radio play-by-play voice of the NBA's Charlotte Hornets, where he was recognized in 1992 as the Premier Sportscaster in North Carolina by the Charlotte Observer.
+Pinto was also the television play-by-play voice of UNC-Charlotte basketball games and was an occasional host of ESPN national sports talk shows, as well as serving as the play-by-play voice of Westwood One college basketball.

 Before joining the NBA ranks, Pinto worked in the sports broadcasting field in Honolulu, Boston, Los Angeles and Amarillo, Texas.